elhuo/cse110-w21-group32/admin/meetings/022321-standup.md

 > What's planned for tomorrow?
 - Understand the testing more and go to standup to prepare the presentation for tmrw
 > Blockers?
-- unclear of testing requirementrs
+- unclear of testing requirements

 ### Jason
 > What did you get done since last report?